 A recent survey by Penryn-based market research company PFA Research into shopping habits in Cornwall showed that 87% of people make an effort to shop locally but they feel deterred by limited choice, parking and poor access to their local high street.
 The three most popular shops for those who have visited their high street in the last month were a pharmacy, bakery and minimarket.

 Nansledan already has a recently-opened bakery as part of the first phases of the development, and residents are supporting plans to secure a license for a pharmacy.
-The High Street will include many more retail and leisure opportunities including a small food supermarket to meet the needs of local residents.
+Market Street will include many more retail and leisure opportunities including a small food supermarket to meet the needs of local residents.

-The eastern end of the High Street includes a public square called Plen Eglos that will be an events space in front of the new Newquay Methodist Centre and include stepped granite terraces in the manner of Mount Folly Square in Bodmin.
+The eastern end of Market Street includes a public square called Plen Eglos that will be an events space in front of the new Newquay Methodist Centre and include stepped granite terraces in the manner of Mount Folly Square in Bodmin.

 Moving west, the street will open out into the wider market area before narrowing again towards a granite bridge that will cross the Chapel Stream.
 A pub/restaurant and hotel on the corner will help form the western boundary of Nansledan and have commanding views over the surrounding countryside.

-The High Street has outline planning permission and the plan is that construction will begin in the next two years, with the first high street shops opening in around 2022.
+Market Street has outline planning permission and the plan is that construction will begin in 2023.
 Nansledan has already attracted ten new businesses including a café, barber, beauty salon and bridal gown shop, with several more soon to be announced.
 The new primary school, Skol Nansledan, will open in September.

 Nansledan is being developed on Duchy-owned land to the east of Newquay and will eventually comprise around 4,000 homes mixed with retail, offices, workshops, green spaces and a range of community facilities.
 It is being built by a consortium of South West building companies which includes Wainhomes, CG Fry & Son and Morrish Builders.
 So far 230 homes have been completed.